JFronny/UpTool2/README.md

 - %APPDATA%\UpTool2
   - Apps
     - __APPGUID
-      - `info.xml` Local copy of some app information, like [this](https://github.com/JFronny/UpTool2#app-layout) but missing ID, File, Hash and Icon
+      - `info.xml` Local copy of some app information, like [this](https://github.com/JFronny/UpTool2#app-layout) but missing ID, File, Hash, Platform and Icon
       - [`package.zip`](https://github.com/JFronny/UpTool2#package-layout) The package that was downloaded on install
       - `app` The app install path
         - `__APPFILES` Copy of the app files from above, may contain user-configs